 Evaluation Factor Score Logic Revenue potential • TIF has the potential to fund a moderate portion of the project capital costs.
 Keeps pace with inflation • Property taxes change based on economic conditions, generally keeping pace with inflation.

-Equity • Property taxes are progressive, increasing with property values.
-Nexus with beneficiaries • TIF revenue generated from a defined district near the project right-of- way has a direct relation to the beneficiaries of the project.
+Evaluation Factor Score Logic Equity • Property taxes are progressive, increasing with property values.
+Nexus with beneficiaries • TIF revenue generated from a defined district near the project right-ofway has a direct relation to the beneficiaries of the project.
 Stability / predictability • Historically, property taxes have been stable, but in recent years revenue has fluctuated with real estate market trends.
 Legal • There is legal authority to create TIF districts in California, including the commonly used payment-in-lieu-of-taxes (PILOT) increment financing, which provides more revenue and is easier to borrow against compared to standard TIF applications.

-Evaluation Factor Score Logic Administration • Administration costs for a joint development would be moderate, in part Administration because a tax district must be established.
-Political support • There is likely lack of political support for a property tax increase in 1 ontical support Contra Costa County as well as political support for capturing property tax revenue related to the project's value from property owners benefiting from the project, as is the case with TIF.
+Administration • Administration costs for a joint development would be moderate, in part because a tax district must be established.
+Political support • There is likely lack of political support for a property tax increase in Contra Costa County as well as political support for capturing property tax revenue related to the project's value from property owners benefiting from the project, as is the case with TIF.

-3.4.9 Communities Facilities District
+3.4.8 Communities Facilities District